wpsharks/ubuntu-bootstrap/README.md

 ### 1.)
 Satisfy Software Requirements

 You need VirtualBox, Vagrant, and a DNS plugin.
-The following commands will do the trick.
+_The following commands will do the trick for you._

 ```bash
 $ brew cask install virtualbox;